 The Bank shall establish an evaluation criterion for each vendor proposal, which shall include elements of ESG criteria to be assessed.
 This shall at a minimum include the vendors existing ESG system, past ESG performance and the adequacy of the information provided in the questionnaire.
-The following however, will be considered grounds for disqualification of any vendor:
+The following however, will be considered grounds for disgualification of any vendor:

-- Failure to provide information on past ESG performance, including health and safety records; - ii.
+- i.
+Failure to provide information on past ESG performance, including health and safety records; - ii.
 Reports of past performance deemed unacceptable for the current project; - iii.
 Notices of material labor issues between workers and management; - iv.
 Fines and sanctions imposed by labor regulators and authorities; - v.
 Poor security management records from previous projects; and - vi.
-Material community grievances and high profile adverse press reports on ESG matters i.
-The CERG detailing the ESG expectations shall be included in the contractual documents with the vendor.
-Additional clauses may also be included if not already covered in the CERG.
-Vendors will also be expected to attest to the Bank's code of conduct.
+Material community grievances and high profile adverse press reports on ESG matters.